cap-tee/cheri-docs/morello/BareMetalOnMorello/BareMetalExamples/EL3-purecap/EL3-purecap.md

 **DDC**

 The DDC is used as the base capability which, on reset, has all permissions set and the bounds extend to the full memory from 0x00000000 00000000 to 0xFFFFFFFF FFFFFFFF.
 Further data capabilities can be derived from this.
-It is also possible to manipulate DDC by reducing its bounds and permissions, clearing all values completely, or even deriving a new capability from another capability register.
+It is also possible to manipulate DDC by reducing its bounds and permissions, clearing all values completely, or loading it with a capability derived from another capability register.

-Within this example code all new capabilities are derived from DDC.
-However the default initialisation code (prior to main) clears this register and so the example code firstly derives a new DDC capability from another capability register.

 **Capability 1 - pointer to a memory location in which to read and write data**

-Within the example code, capability 1 (c1) is derived from the DDC, and is a pointer to a memory location in which to read and write data into a table in memory.
+Within the example code, capability 1 (c1) is a pointer to a memory location in which to read and write data into a table in memory.
 The value field holds the address of the memory location.
 Since it is not easily observable as to what the bounds of the capability are due to its compressed format, a number of instructions can be used to uncompress them into a readable register:

 * `GCBASE` - get the **base bounds** of the capability and put it into an ordinary register for reading.
 This operation uncompresses the base format.
 * `GCLIM` - get the **limit bounds** of the capability and put it into an ordinary register for reading.
 This operation uncompresses the limit format.